bmuschko/gradle-clover-plugin/README.md

 * `classesBackupDir`: The temporary backup directory for classes (defaults to `file("${sourceSets.main.classesDir}-bak")`).
 * `licenseFile`: The [Clover license file](http://confluence.atlassian.com/display/CLOVER/How+to+configure+your+clover.license)
 to be used (defaults to `file('clover.license')`).
+* `targetPercentage`: The required target percentage total coverage e.g. "10%".
+The build fails if that goals is not met.
+If not specified no target percentage will be checked.

 Within `clover` you can define which report types should be generated in a closure named `report`: